Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

-We are seeking nice tuples satisfying with $r_i$ a reflection in $G(m, p,4)$ and $A$ has a nontrivial eigenvalue of multiplicity 2.
-Again the only possibilities are $p = 1$ and $p = m$ since the group must be generated by 4 reflections. \begin{theorem} In $G = G(m, 1, 4)$ there are no nice tuples of 4 reflections. \end{theorem} \begin{proof} Suppose we had $r_1r_2r_3r_4 = A$ such that $r_i$ generate $G$ and $A$ has eigenvalue $\lambda \neq 1 $ of multiplicity 2.
-Since $\{r_i\}$ generate $G$, we know exactly three of them are of Type 1 and exactly one is of Type 2 with nontrivial eigenvalue an $m$-th root of unity, say $\zeta_m'$.
-Note that since the three Type 1 reflections should correspond to transpositions that generate all of $S_4$, they must be three distinct transpositions with each of $\{1, 2, 3, 4\}$ showing up at least once.
+\begin{proof} Suppose we had $r_1r_2r_3r_4 = A$ such that the $r_i$ generate $G$ and $A$ has an eigenvalue $\lambda \neq 1 $ of multiplicity~2.
+Since the $r_i$ generate $G$, by Theorem~\ref{GenSet} we know exactly three of them are of type~\ref{type1} and exactly one is of type~\ref{type2} with nontrivial eigenvalue an $\supth{m}$ root of unity, say $\zeta_m'$.
+Note that since the three type~\ref{type1} reflections should correspond to transpositions that generate all of $S_4$, they must be three distinct transpositions with each of $\{1, 2, 3, 4\}$ showing up at least once.
 This means their product cannot be a transposition.
-Using $\vphi: G \longrightarrow S_4$ we get that $\vphi(A) = \sigma$ for some 4-cycle $\sigma$ since the permutation must be odd and cannot be a transposition.
-Writing $A = [a_1, a_2, a_3, a_4 \mid \sigma]$ we can compute that the character polynomial of $A$ $p_A(x)$ must be This gives us that all the eigenvalues of $A$ are the distinct 4th roots of $\zeta_m^{a_1 + a_2 + a_3 + a_4}$ which means $A$ cannot have an eigenvalue of multiplicity 2. \end{proof}
+Using $\vphi\colon G \rightarrow S_4$, we get that $\vphi(A) = \sigma$ for some 4-cycle $\sigma$ since the permutation must be odd and cannot be a transposition.
+Writing $A = [a_1, a_2, a_3, a_4 \mid \sigma]$, we can compute that the characteristic polynomial of $A$ must be